 Canned food is essential during large-scale emergencies.
 Not only are canned goods inexpensive, but they stay edible over extended periods of time.
 The cans and their labels are recyclable, and their long shelf life and predetermined portions can help avoid unnecessary food waste.

-What is the advantage of having a rotating canned food system?
+What are the advantages of having a rotating canned food system?

 - Rotating canned food systems help ensure that food is fresh and that there is a constant supply of food.